ozydingo/blue_speck/README.md

 end
 ```

 "Woah", you say, "you've just added 9 lines of code to a 2-line method!".
 You're damn right I did.
 You have to write your API docs anyway.
-Why not write it in the method itself, so you get functional docs, instead of keeping a separate text file with your documnetation that you have to keep in sync?
+Why not write it in the method itself, so you get functional docs, instead of keeping a separate text file with your documentation that you have to keep in sync?

 What functionality is that?
 I'm glad you asked!